Simulation-based cosmological inference from optically-selected galaxy clusters with $\texttt{Capish}$: Flagship underlying halo mass function

 \section{Flagship underlying halo mass function}

-We compute the halo abundance (as described in \secreff{sec:capish_dm_halos}) and compare it with the abundance of dark matter halos identified in the \textit{Euclid} Flagship simulation.
-The measured abundance is contrasted with predictions from the halo mass function implementations of \citet{Tinker_2010} and \citet{Tinker2008hmf}.
-As shown in \figreff{fig:flagshiphmf}, the bias between the simulated and predicted abundances highlights—consistent with \citet{Euclid2025flagship}—that the \citet{Tinker2008hmf} formulation provides a better match to the simulated dataset.
+We compute the halo abundance (as described in Sect. \ref{sec:capish_dm_halos}) and compare it with the abundance of dark matter halos identified in the \textit{Euclid} Flagship simulation.
+The measured abundance is compared to predictions from the halo mass function implementations of \citet{Tinker_2010} and \citet{Tinker2008hmf}.
+As shown in Fig. \ref{fig:coverage_plot_restricted} (right panel), the bias between the simulated and predicted abundances highlights—consistent with \citet{Euclid2025flagship}—that the \citet{Tinker2008hmf} formulation provides a better match to the simulated dataset.